The Hunna: 2016–present

 The Hunna were on the line-up for Community Festival in Finsbury Park, London on 1 July 2017.

 After their success on the festival stage during 2017, they announced a 2nd '100' tour, but this time playing in UK, Europe, Australia and USA with Night Riots and Coasts supporting.
 This included two nights at Brixton Academy in London on 12 and 13 January 2018, the latter of which sold out, prompting them to extend these dates to a full UK Headline tour in January.
 They also played at All Points East festival in Victoria Park, London in June 2018.

 Their album Dare was released on 13 July.
 In the week of release, they played intimate shows in and around the country where they played the album in full.
 The venues included KOKO in London and The Plug in Sheffield.

 Another tour was announced shortly after, including their biggest ever headline show which should have taken place at Alexandra Palace on 21 November 2018 but was cancelled, due to a change in record label.
 The band a week later posted a rescheduled UK and European tour, with the Alexandra Palace date changed to another date at Brixton Academy.
 The support for the new tour was Barns Courtney announced via another Instagram post.

 Throughout their 2019 headline shows and festival slots they played two new songs "IGHTF" and "DGAF".
 The week that The Hunna played the main stage at Reading and Leeds Festival in August 2019 the band released "IGHTF" as a single, about the departure from their old record label.
 They also played TRNSMT, alongside Catfish and the Bottlemen and Bastille, where they closed the Kings Tut stage.
 Speaking about their TRNSMT debut, The Hunna said: "We are so honored to be closing the King Tuts Stage this year at TRNSMT festival!
 We remember getting our name put on the steps of the venue with some of our favourite bands/artists and feeling very proud.
 We can't wait to get on that stage and tear it up.
 See you all there!"

 On 9 October 2019, the band announced they had begun recording their third studio album with producer John Feldmann.
 On 28 February 2020, they released the single "Cover You" which featured Travis Barker and announced their upcoming album I'd Rather Die Than Let You In.
 On 1 May, they released the single "Dark Times" (co-written with Josh Dun from Twenty One Pilots).
 In July, they released the song "I Wanna Know".
 On 2 October 2020, I'd Rather Die Than Let You In was released.
 In November, they released a new version of "Lost" with OMB Peezy.
 On 16 July 2021, the deluxe edition of I'd Rather Die Than Let You In was released.

+On 30th June 2026, the band announced dates for their final tour in November-December 2026 on their Facebook page.